HTV04/funkin-rewritten/README.md

 # Special Thanks
 * KadeDev for [FNFDataAPI](https://github.com/KadeDev/FNFDataAPI), which was refrenced while developing the chart-reading system
-* The devs of [BeatFever Mania](https://github.com/Sulunia/beatfever) for their music time interpolation code
+* The developers of [BeatFever Mania](https://github.com/Sulunia/beatfever) for their music time interpolation code
+* The developers of the [LÖVE](https://love2d.org/) framework
+* TurtleP for his work on [LÖVE Potion](https://github.com/lovebrew/LovePotion)
 * Funkin' Crew (ninjamuffin99, PhantomArcade, kawaisprite, and evilsk8er), for making such an awesome game!